leong94/Entra-ID-Home-Lab/README.md

 ### Offboarding & Deprovisioning

-Simulated a full offboarding process for `jsmith` to ensure access is genuinely revoked, not just partially removed.
+Simulated a full offboarding process for `jsmith` to ensure access is fully revoked, not just partially removed.

 **1. Blocked sign-in first.** This is the step that matters most, since it stops all future logins.
 Blocking also revokes refresh tokens, so active sessions die out as their access tokens expire (within the hour).
-Unless it's a security incident where someone needs to be out *right now*, that's good enough without a separate manual session revocation.

 **2. Removed group memberships.** Pulled `jsmith` out of `IT-Support`.
-A blocked account isn't dangerous on its own, but if someone ever unblocks it by mistake — a wrong click on a bulk action, a bad script — leftover group memberships mean instant full access again.
-Removing them turns an accidental unblock into an empty shell instead of a live security problem.
+Removing them prevents a security problem if they were to get unblocked by mistake.

 **3. Removed the license.** Unassigned Business Premium to free the seat and cut the Exchange/Teams/SharePoint access tied to it.